sheldonth/rvat-scanner/README.md

 market in ~3 minutes, depending on your latency.
 You can push the program faster but I find 5 has satisfactory performance.

+Excluding Exchange Traded Funds:

+The repo contains a json list of tickers to ignore.
+This is prepopulated with tickers for most ETFs and unmerged SPACs.
+Remove or add to the list at your conveniance.